Thinkwise/docs/docs/kb/exchange.md

   - Items can not be synchronized due to connection loss, new users or other causes, this is always possible manually afterwards.

 Restrictions:

 - Updating a calendar item in a Thinkwise application can only be done by its organizer.
-- Sending e-mails via the Exchange Connector from a Thinkwise application is not possible.
+- Sending emails via the Exchange Connector from a Thinkwise application is not possible.

 #### Exchange 365